 In other words, if possible, don’t work and watch children; hire a babysitter or ask a friend to help, even if you’re still in the same house in a quiet office.
 It may also be of some needed assistance to separate the work environment from some place you’d otherwise spend a lot of your down time, perhaps in a local library, park or coffee shop.
 Then, your body can start associating that other place with work and not with distraction.
-If possible, you can always take your device to the office to work; this helps encourage the work/life distinction even further.
+If possible, you can always take your device to the office to work; this where can you buy resume paper helps encourage the work/life distinction even further.

-Don’t Force Late Night Work Sessions
+Late Night Work Sessions

 If there’s a project that requires employees to work outside of office hours and some are willing to do so, that’s fine.
 However, don’t stress employees by requiring immediate project completion in a night.
-For example, if one employee is asking another a question at midnight but the other employee has gone to bed, that’s okay.
+For example, if one employee is asking spy cell phone another a question at midnight but the other employee has gone to bed, that’s okay.
 Let the second employee reply in the morning without penalty.
 To allow this, as the employer, you might have to plan ahead and make sure to assign work with as much advance notice as possible.